cjdbarlow/Part-One/absorption.md

   * Transport mechanisms
   * Unionised \(lipid soluble\)
     * Acidic drugs are absorbed more rapidly in the stomach
-    * The small bowel absorbs both acid and alkaline drugs due to high surface area
+    * The small bowel absorbs both acid (despite being ionised) and alkaline drugs due to high surface area
 * Lowest bioavailability of any route due to:
   * First-pass metabolism
   * Gut metabolism of drugs